robalb/ebpf-web-fingerprint/README.md

 # eBPF web fingerprint

-a golang webserver and library for fast TCP & TLS fingerprinting, powered by eBPF.
+A golang webserver and library for fast TCP & TLS fingerprinting, powered by eBPF.

 See [this article](https://halb.it/posts/ebpf-fingerprinting-1/)
 for a high-level introduction on the topic.